Toy Story 2: Critical response

 Animator Chuck Jones wrote a letter to Lasseter after seeing the film, heavily praising it.

-Roger Ebert of the Chicago Sun-Times gave the film three and a half stars out of four and said in his print review "I forgot something about toys a long time ago, and Toy Story 2 reminded me".
-Kenneth Turan of the Los Angeles Times said "Toy Story 2 may not have the most original title, but everything else about it is, well, mint in the box".
-Todd McCarthy of Variety said "In the realm of sequels, Toy Story 2 is to Toy Story what The Empire Strikes Back was to its predecessor, a richer, more satisfying film in every respect".
-Lisa Schwarzbaum of Entertainment Weekly said "It's a great, IQ-flattering entertainment both wonderful and wise".
+Roger Ebert of the Chicago Sun-Times gave the film three and a half stars out of four and said in his print review, "I forgot something about toys a long time ago, and Toy Story 2 reminded me".
+Kenneth Turan of the Los Angeles Times said, "Toy Story 2 may not have the most original title, but everything else about it is, well, mint in the box".
+Todd McCarthy of Variety said, "In the realm of sequels, Toy Story 2 is to Toy Story what The Empire Strikes Back was to its predecessor, a richer, more satisfying film in every respect".
+Lisa Schwarzbaum of Entertainment Weekly said, "It's a great, IQ-flattering entertainment both wonderful and wise".

 Upon seeing the film, animator Chuck Jones (director of the Looney Tunes shorts) wrote a letter to Lasseter, calling the film "wonderful" and "beautifully animated", and telling Lasseter he was "advancing the cause of classic animation in a new and effective way."
 Lasseter, a personal admirer of Jones, has the letter framed in his house.

 Accolades

 Toy Story 2 received several recognitions, including seven Annie Awards, but none of them were previous nominations.
 The first went to Pixar for Outstanding Achievement in an Animated Theatrical Feature.
 The Outstanding Individual Achievement for Directing in an Animated Feature Production award was given to John Lasseter, Lee Unkrich and Ash Brannon.
 Randy Newman won an Annie Award for Outstanding Individual Achievement for Music in an Animated Feature Production.
-Joan Cusack won the Outstanding Individual Achievement for Voice Acting by a Female Performer in an Animated Feature Production, while Tim Allen for Outstanding Individual Achievement for Voice Acting by a Male Performer in an animated feature Production.
+Joan Cusack won the Outstanding Individual Achievement for Voice Acting by a Female Performer in an Animated Feature Production, while Tim Allen won for Outstanding Individual Achievement for Voice Acting by a Male Performer in an animated feature Production.
 The last Annie was received by John Lasseter, Pete Docter, Ash Brannon, Andrew Stanton, Rita Hsiao, Doug Chamberlin and Chris Webb for Outstanding Individual Achievement for Writing in an Animated Feature Production.

 The film itself also won many awards, including the Blockbuster Entertainment Award for Favorite Family Film (Internet Only), the Critics Choice Award for Best Animated Film, the Bogey Award, and a Golden Globe Award for Best Motion Picture – Musical or Comedy.
 Along with his other awards, Randy Newman and his song "When She Loved Me" won a Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.
 A Satellite Award was given for Outstanding Youth DVD, and a Golden Satellite Award for Best Motion Picture, Animated or Mixed Media, and one for Best Original Song "When She Loved Me".